mapbender/mapbender-documentation/en/customization/yaml.rst

 More information in :ref:`translation`.

-Logo
-****
+Branding
+********
-In parameters.yaml, you can refer to your own logo and to an alternative image for the login page.
+With the branding parameters, you can refer to your own brand.
+You can add a brand name, a project version, a brand image (logo), a custom favicon and to an alternative image for the login page.
 This change has a global impact on the whole Mapbender installation.

 .. code-block:: yaml

+    branding.project_name: Geoportal powered by Mapbender
+    branding.project_version: 1.0
-    branding.logo: ./bundles/mapbendercore/image/logo_mb.png
+    branding.logo: ./bundles/mapbendercore/image/OSGeo_project.png
+    branding.favicon: ./application/public/brand-favicon.ico
-    branding.login_backdrop: ./bundles/mapbendercore/image/body.png
+    branding.login_backdrop: ./bundles/mapbendercore/image/login-backdrop.jpg

- The files must be accessible under application/public.
+The files must be accessible under ``application/public``.

 Mailer